 The symptoms are not better explained by another psychiatric disorder

-As always, see a trained practitioner if you believe your skin picking is interfering with your day-to-day activities and causing you emotional distress.
-Additional testing may need to be done to determine if your skin picking is exacerbated by a skin disorder or psychological condition.
+Please visit a trained professional if you believe your skin picking is interfering with your day-to-day activities and causing emotional distress.
+Additional testing may need to be done to determine if your skin picking is exacerbated by a skin disorder, or another psychological condition.